Nickel futures slide on tepid demand

-On the Multi Commodity Exchange, nickel contracts for May delivery traded down by Rs 2.30, or 0.25 per cent, to Rs 925.30 per kg with a business turnover of 1,536 lots.
+On the Multi Commodity Exchange, nickel contracts for May delivery traded down by Rs 2.10, or 0.23 percent, to Rs 912.50 per kg with a business turnover of 1,527 lots.

-Nickel prices on Wednesday fell 0.25 per cent to Rs 925.30 per kg in futures trade after participants offloaded their positions amid weak demand in spot market.
+Nickel prices on Friday fell 0.23 percent to Rs 912.50 per kg in futures trade after participants offloaded their positions amid weak demand in spot market.

-On the Multi Commodity Exchange, nickel contracts for May delivery traded down by Rs 2.30, or 0.25 per cent, to Rs 925.30 per kg with a business turnover of 1,536 lots.Analysts said subdued demand in spot market mainly led to fall in nickel prices.
+On the Multi Commodity Exchange, nickel contracts for May delivery traded down by Rs 2.10, or 0.23 percent, to Rs 912.50 per kg with a business turnover of 1,527 lots.Analysts said subdued demand in spot market mainly led to fall in nickel prices.

 Moneycontrol Ready Reckoner